satyapravin/alphaqraft_litepool/README.md

   - Positive when leverage > target (over-leveraged)
   - Negative when leverage < target (under-leveraged)
   - Useful for tracking how well the agent maintains its target position

+- `unrealized_pnl_pct`: Unrealized P&L as percentage of position value
+  - Tells the agent "I'm up/down X% on my current position"
+  - ±1% P/L maps to ±0.76 (tanh scaling with 100x multiplier)
+  - Agent can learn to close positions at profit/loss thresholds (e.g., ±1%)

 ## License